alonsaguy/One-click-image-reconstruction-in-single-molecule-localization-microscopy-via-deep-learning/AutoDS3D/readme.txt

-autods3d GUI: app.py, app_utils.py, func_utils.py
+# one click GUI: app.py, app_utils.py, func_utils.py

 open-code of autods3d: train_DS3D.ipynb, infer_DS3D.ipynb, dataset2 [you may need to adjust the path format according to your operating system]